CenterPoint went big on seldom-used mobile generators. $800 million later, it needs smaller ones

 Link to Original Article

 Please find the link to the full article below.
-(Please note that content provider might require a paid subscription)04/28 - 8:00 AM
+(Please note that content provider might require a paid subscription)06/24 - 10:00 AM

-APPLICATION OF ENTERGY TEXAS, INC. TO AMEND ITS CERTIFICATE OF CONVENIENCE AND NECESSITY TO CONSTRUCT A PORTFOLIO OF DISPATCHABLE GENERATION RESOURCES - (52 filings)
+APPLICATION OF ENTERGY TEXAS, INC. TO AMEND ITS CERTIFICATE OF CONVENIENCE AND NECESSITY FOR THE CYPRESS-TO-LEGEND 500-KV TRANSMISSION LINE IN HARDIN AND JEFFERSON COUNTIES - (32 filings)